tabreturn/tabreturn.github.io/_posts/2020-12-20-interactive_svg_animations_with_gsap.md

   <figcaption>Figure 9: Applying a circular clipping path to a star shape</figcaption>
 </figure>

 You'll use a clipping path to fill the coffee cup to different levels.
 Create a full cup of coffee using another cup-shaped path with a brown fill.
-And add a red rectangle for a clipping path:
+And add a red rectangle to serve as a clipping path:

 ```html
 <path